cognitedata/pygen/CONTRIBUTING.md

 this will save you the risk of getting all your hard work rejected later.

 #### GitHub Workflow
-Then, create a new branch for your changes, and make sure you are up-to-date with the `main` branch.
+Create a new branch for your changes, and make sure you are up-to-date with the `main` branch.
+After first, commit push to GitHub and create a draft PR:

 1. Create a new branch
 ```bash